 Next, to the same pot, add 8 cups of chicken broth, store-bought or leftover broth.

-To the broth, add the deboned chicken meat, chopped celery, chopped carrots, ramen noodles, and salt and pepper.
+To the broth, add the deboned chicken meat, chopped celery, chopped carrots, and salt and pepper.

-Then, if cooking using an instant pot, set the timer to 12 minutes on high.
-If cooking over the stovetop, boil then lower to medium heat for about 25-30 minutes.
+Then, If cooking using an instant pot, set the timer to 12 minutes on high then add in the ramen noodles at the end, cover and cook for 2 minutes.
+If cooking over the stovetop, boil then lower to medium heat for about 25-30 minutes, add the ramen noodles 8 minutes before turning heat off.

 Once finished, add the chopped parsley and lemon juice.
 Stir, then serve.